 - Contamination of the hot melt adhesive.

-- Thermal decomposition due to work at a temperature higher than recommended.
+- Thermal decomposition due to application at a higher temperature than recommended.
 This can lead to the following consequences:

-- change the viscosity of the hot melt adhesive;
+- viscosity change of the hot melt adhesive;

 - congealing throughout the system;